If you are serious about BBQ Grilling and Smoking Meats and are looking for the best offset smoker to take your craft to the next level, welcome!

 - The Dyna Glo signature series ( vertical ) includes FIVE chrome-plated cooking grill grates.

 - The temperature gauge has a “smoke zone” indicator to let users know when they are at the rate temperature range for smoking meat.

 - Oversized steel wheels for mobility before and after use

-- A verticle charcoal smoker can fit in smaller places.
+- This Dyna Glo verticle charcoal grill smoker can fit in smaller places.